pippinbarr/cart253-2020/modules/03/map-and-constrain.md

 ## Ranges

-A lot of the time in programming we're dealing with __numbers__, often stored in our __variables__ and use with various __functions__ to make something interesting happen (like drawing an ellipse or setting a fill color).
+A lot of the time in programming we're dealing with __numbers__, often stored in our __variables__ and used with various __functions__ to make something interesting happen (like drawing an ellipse or setting a fill color).

-Most of the time these numbers can be thought of in terms of a sensible __range__ of values that make sense.
+Most of the time these numbers can be thought of in terms of a sensible __range__ of values they should be in.

 A fill color number is in the range between `0` and `255`, for example. `fill(0)` is black, and `fill(255)` is white.
 Any number outside this range won't make sense. `fill(312737219)` will just end up being white, since `255` is the highest it can be.